Kenjon Barner ran for 198 yards and two touchdowns and No. 5 Oregon defeated No. 16 Oregon State 48-24 Saturday in the Civil War in Corvallis, Ore.

 Thomas finished with 122 yards rushing and three scores.
 Marcus Mariota threw for 140 yards and a score, and he also ran for 85 yards and a touchdown.

-Sean Mannion threw for 311 yards and a late touchdown for the Beavers,
+Sean Mannion threw for 311 yards and a late touchdown for the Beavers, but he also tossed four interceptions.

 Utah State 45, Idaho 9: The No. 25 Aggies stomped the Vandals in Logan, Utah, to secure the first 10-win season in their 114-year history, along with their first Western Athletic Conference title after eight years.